jalcock-training/azure-hybrid-landing-zone/docs/architecture/application-workload.md

 - Azure Policy
   Ensures compliance with tagging, diagnostics, and security baselines.
+  Policy enforcement ensures secure defaults such as private endpoints, diagnostic settings, and restricted locations

 This integration demonstrates how workloads benefit from centralised platform capabilities.